X-Venture

 The short-lived X-Venture adventure race was a feature of ESPN's X-Games.
 The first event, held in 1995, served as the second Eco-Challenge event after Eco-Challenge Maine.
 Each X-Venture featured 15 teams.
 The three-person co-ed teams travelled between 300 and 500 miles.
-Unlike most U.S.-based events, the X-Venture race was held in stages, allowing any team that completed the stage in less than 24 hours to rest until the next stage began.
+Unlike most American-based events, the X-Venture race was held in stages, allowing any team that completed the stage in less than 24 hours to rest until the next stage began.
 Any team that was six hours or more behind the lead at the end of a stage would be eliminated from the race.

 The races

 1995 - New England

 The 1995 event started in Maine and finished in Newport, RI.
 Team Threadbo, featuring John Jacoby, Jane Hall, Rod Hislop, Novak Thompson and Andrew Hislop, won the inaugural event.
 The event was presented as the second Eco-Challenge.